unjs/nitro/docs/content/1.deploy/20.providers/heroku.md

-# Heroku
+---

-Deploy Nitro apps to Heroku.
+description: 'Deploy Nitro apps to Heroku.'
+---

 **Preset:** `heroku` ([switch to this preset](/deploy/#changing-the-deployment-preset))